 Understanding what reel size is best suited to your fishing rod ensures you have a well-balanced outfit which feels good when holding, casting, retrieving, or fighting a fish.

 To ensure the longevity of your reel, make sure you give it a good clean after every saltwater, brackish water or dirty freshwater fishing trip.
 The easiest way to clean a reel is to give it a gentle rinse with fresh water.
 Every now and then it pays to remove the spool and handle and give any moving parts a little oil.
-A little bit of TLC can go a long way, extending a reel's life.
+A little bit of TLC can go a long way to extending a reel's life.

 Now you know what to look for, check out the full range of fishing reels available online at Outdoria and in tackle shops around Australia.